nalindaDJ/Dropbox-Developer-API-Token-Re-generate-Python/README.md

 ```

 ### File Descriptions
-- `initial_setup.py`: Script to set up the app and generate initial tokens.
 - `regenerate_token.py`: Script to refresh the access token using the refresh token.
-- `tokens.json`: File where tokens are saved after generation.
+- `newAPI.php`: File where tokens are saved after generation.

 ---